British Western Pacific Territories

-The British Western Pacific Territories (BWPT) was the name of a colonial entity, created in 1877, for the administration, under a single representative of the British Crown, styled High Commissioner for the Western Pacific, of a series of Pacific islands in and around Oceania.
-Except for Fiji and the Solomon Islands, most of these colonial possessions were relatively minor.
+The British Western Pacific Territories (BWPT) was a colonial entity created in 1877 for the administration of a series of Pacific islands in Oceania under a single representative of the British Crown, styled the High Commissioner for the Western Pacific.
+Except for Fiji and the Solomon Islands, most of these colonial possessions were relatively small islands.

 History

-The Pacific Islanders Protection Act 1875 (38 & 39 Vic c51), then later, the Foreign Jurisdiction Act 1890 (53 & 54 Vic c.37), provided for jurisdiction over British subjects in the Pacific.
+The Pacific Islanders Protection Act 1875 (38 & 39 Vict. c.
+51), then later, the Foreign Jurisdiction Act 1890 (53 & 54 Vict. c.
+37), provided for jurisdiction over British subjects in the Pacific.
 In 1877 the position of Western Pacific High Commissioner was formalised by the Western Pacific Order in Council 1877 by the Privy Council of the United Kingdom.
-Article 12 established the Chief Justice of Fiji as the Judicial Commissioner for the Western Pacific.
+Article 12 established the Chief Justice of Fiji as the Chief Judicial Commissioner for the Western Pacific.
 The Order in Council created the colonial entity – the British Western Pacific Territories – and granted the authority to manage the engagement of indentured labourers and to otherwise give the colonial entity authority over British subjects in the Western Pacific beyond the jurisdiction of British and colonial Australian laws.